Nonexpansive directions in the Jeandel-Rao Wang shift: Introduction

 We observe that both strips have the same constraints on top and at the bottom making them replaceable by one another.
 The tiling above and below of the two strips is shown in \Cref{fig:partial-tiling-70}.
 This means that 0 is the slope of a nonexpansive direction within Jeandel-Rao Wang shift.

-In this article, we compute the nonexpansive directions for a minimal subshift of the Jeandel-Rao Wang shift.
-As opposed to the nonexpansive directions in Penrose tilings which are the directions perpendicular to the fifth roots of unity, see \cite[Theorem 5.1.1]{jang_directional_2021}, we obtain a more surprising and far less symmetric result.
+In this article, we compute the nonexpansive directions for the minimal subshift $X_0$ of the Jeandel-Rao Wang shift $\Omega_0$.
+The description of the minimal subshift $X_0$ was given as a subshift of finite type in \cite{MR4226493} and as the symbolic dynamical system of a toral $\ZZ^2$-rotation coded by a polygonal partition in \cite{Lab1}.
+The equality of the two descriptions was proved in \cite{Labb-Rauzy-2021}.
+A review of these results are given in Section~\ref{sec:jeandel-rao-wang-shift}.
+As opposed to the nonexpansive directions in Penrose tilings which are the directions perpendicular to the fifth roots of unity, see \cite[Theorem 5.1.1]{jang_directional_2021}, we obtain a more surprising and far less symmetric result for the minimal subshift $X_0$.

-\begin{maintheorem} The minimal subshift of the Jeandel-Rao Wang shift contains exactly 4 nonexpansive directions whose slopes are $\{0,\varphi+3,-3\varphi+2,-\varphi+\frac{5}{2}\}$. \end{maintheorem}
+\begin{maintheorem} The minimal subshift $X_0$ of the Jeandel-Rao Wang shift contains exactly 4 nonexpansive directions whose slopes are $\{0,\varphi+3,-3\varphi+2,-\varphi+\frac{5}{2}\}$. \end{maintheorem}

 While slope 0 is not a surprise, the other slopes are irrational and their values are unexpected.
 In particular, we show that there is a link between the slopes that appear in the Markov partition provided in \cite{Lab1} and studied more deeply in \cite{Labb-Rauzy-2021} and the slopes of nonexpansive directions, but the relation is not equality.
 This contrasts with well-known cases like Penrose tilings where the symmetry of the tilings hides a more complex relation.
 More precisely, we show that slopes of nonexpansive directions within Jeandel-Rao Wang shift are related to slopes that appear in the associated Markov partition according to the following table (see Proposition~\ref{prop:orbit-remaining-in-partition-boundary}):